-OBJECTIVE The criteria of iron deficiency (ID) could include depleted iron stores with unmet cardiomyocyte iron demands, which could serve as predictors of adverse outcomes in patients with heart failure (HF).
+OBJECTIVE The criteria for iron deficiency (ID) may encompass depleted iron stores alongside unmet iron demands by cardiomyocytes, potentially serving as predictors of adverse outcomes in patients with heart failure (HF).

-METHODS We included 570 patients with HF.
-According to new proposed definitions of ID, we classified patients with HF into three groups as follows: type 1 (moderate to severe hypoferraemia TSAT< ≈15-16% with anemia), type 2 or 3 (mild hypoferraemia TSAT<≈20% with no or mild anemia) and HF guideline ID criteria.
-Binary logistic regression analysis was employed to define independent predictors for 1-year all-cause mortality in patients with HF.
-We performed Cox proportional hazard regression models to establish the effect of type 1 ID on mortality.
+METHOD We included 570 patients with HF.
+Based on newly proposed definitions of ID, patients were categorized into three groups: Type 1 (transferrin saturation [TSAT] < ≈15-16% with anemia), Type 2 or 3 (TSAT < ≈20% with no or mild anemia) and those meeting HF guideline-defined ID criteria.
+Binary logistic regression was used to identify independent predictors of one-year all-cause mortality in patients with HF.
+Cox proportional hazard regression was performed to assess the impact of Type 1 ID on mortality.

-CONCLUSION Type 1 ID was an independent predictor for 1-year all-cause mortality in patients with HF, unlike type 2 or 3 ID and guideline-defined ID.
-Type 1 ID in patients with HF identified an increased overall mortality risk compared to HF patients without type 1 ID.
+CONCLUSION Type 1 ID was an independent predictor of one-year all-cause mortality in patients with HF, unlike Type 2 or 3 ID and guideline-defined ID.
+Patients with Type 1 ID with HF had a higher overall mortality risk compared to those without Type 1 ID.

 Copyright © 2025 Archives of the Turkish Society of Cardiology